ewoudb33/ewoudb33.github.io/_posts/2020-09-30-sentiment-analysis.md

 ---

-A couple of months ago I scraped some data from the bookreview website goodreads.com from one of my favourite novels A Very Private Gentleman.
+A couple of months ago I scraped some data from the bookreview website goodreads.com of one of my favourite novels A Very Private Gentleman.

-Today I will show some statistics and analytics of the analysis I did, which is called a sentiment analysis.
+Today I will show some stats of the analysis I did, which is called a sentiment analysis.
 With sentiment analysis you identify and quantify affective states of text.